Skittss/FourierSketcher/README.md

 - Implement FFT.
 - Dont draw vectors smaller than can bee seen (1 px or less)
 - Fix small visual artefacts from pointer starting in top left?
+- Fix DFT does not take into account order of pts.

 # Export
 - Framerate: points per second.
 Can use n points and framerate to calculate playback duration